lekeno/edr/edr/docs/English/ED_Recon_-_The_Missing_Manual.md

 Key features:

-- Send !journey new to start creating a Spansh route with pre-filled information (e.g. your jump range, your current location).
-Note that you can also specify a destination (e.g. !journey new colonia).
+- Send `!journey new` to start creating a Spansh route with pre-filled information (e.g. your jump range, your current location).
+Note that you can also specify a destination (e.g. `!journey new colonia`).
-- Sending !journey fetch will attempt to download a Spansh route from its address/URL. **Note that the address/URL needs to be copied into the clipboard first!**).
+- Sending `!journey fetch` will attempt to download a Spansh route from its address/URL. (**Note that the address/URL needs to be copied into the clipboard first!**).
 - EDR will automatically advance the route as you make your way to the current waypoint and will place the next waypoint in the clipboard for your convenience (i.e. making it easy to plot the route to the next waypoint).
 - For more advanced Spansh routes (e.g. road to riches, exomastery), EDR also provides information about which bodies to check at each waypoint.
-Send !journey bodies to get the detailed list.
+Send `!journey bodies` to get the detailed list.
   - EDR will automatically mark a body as done (e.g. mapped for road to riches, fully surveyed or upon leaving for exomastery).
-  - You can also manually mark a list of bodies as done by sending the !journey check command (e.g. !journey check 1 A, or !journey check 1 A, 1 B, 2 D)
+  - You can also manually mark a list of bodies as done by sending the !journey check command (e.g. `!journey check 1 A`, or `!journey check 1 A, 1 B, 2 D`)
 - Send !journey next or !journey previous to manually adjust the current waypoint.
 - If you quit the game midway through a journey, EDR will resume the journey where you left it at the next session.

 Other commands:

-- !journey overview to display key information about the journey.
+- `!journey overview` to display key information about the journey.
-- !journey waypoint to display key information about the current waypoint.
+- `!journey waypoint` to display key information about the current waypoint.
-- !journey load to manually load a journey from a csv file (journey.csv by default if no parameter is provided).
+- `!journey load` to manually load a journey from a csv file (journey.csv by default if no parameter is provided).
-- !journey clear to tell EDR to no longer follow the journey if any
+- `!journey clear` to tell EDR to no longer follow the journey if any
-- Sending !journey without any parameter will attempt to do the right thing each time it’s called:
+- Sending `!journey` without any parameter will attempt to do the right thing each time it’s called:
   - If there is no journey: fetch a Spansh journey from the clipboard if any, or load a local journey if any, or start a new Spansh journey otherwise.
   - If there is a journey, show an overview.
 # Odyssey settlements
 You can use the !search command to find specific odyssey settlements.
 Here are some examples:

-- !search anarchy will find the nearest anarchy settlement around your current position.
+- `!search anarchy` will find the nearest anarchy settlement around your current position.
-- !search anarchy @ Lave will find the nearest anarchy settlement around Lave.
+- `!search anarchy @ Lave will` find the nearest anarchy settlement around Lave.
-- All known types of government are supported (e.g. !search democracy)
+- All known types of government are supported (e.g. `!search democracy`)
 - Other supported conditions:
-  - BGS states (e.g. !search bust)
+  - BGS states (e.g. `!search bust`)
-  - Allegiances (e.g. !search imperial)
+  - Allegiances (e.g. `!search imperial`)
-  - Economies (e.g. !search tourism)
+  - Economies (e.g. `!search tourism`)
-- Multiple conditions can be combined to restrict the search (e.g. !search anarchy, military)
+- Multiple conditions can be combined to restrict the search (e.g. `!search anarchy, military`)
 - Finally, conditions can also be excluded.
-For instance, !search anarchy, -military will find the nearest non-military anarchy settlement.
-Note: by default, EDR excludes war and civil war states but you can revert this by adding these conditions to your command (e.g. !search war, civil war will find the nearest settlement whose state is believed to be either war or civil war).
+For instance, `!search anarchy, -military` will find the nearest non-military anarchy settlement.
+Note: by default, EDR excludes war and civil war states but you can revert this by adding these conditions to your command (e.g. `!search war, civil war` will find the nearest settlement whose state is believed to be either war or civil war).
-- Two handy shortcuts are also provided: !search cz to find the nearest settlement that’s likely a combat zone, and !search restore to find the nearest settlement that’s likely abandoned.
+- Two handy shortcuts are also provided: `!search cz` to find the nearest settlement that’s likely a combat zone, and `!search restore` to find the nearest settlement that’s likely abandoned.

 **Important**: due to the dynamic nature of Elite Dangerous’ BGS, it’s not 100% guaranteed that the search feature always returns perfect results.
 Use the info shown by EDR when approaching the settlement to confirm that the actual conditions match what you were expecting.
 # Discord Integration